What is an Irezumi (Japanese) Tattoo?

 Without this guidance, we cannot achieve authentic irezumi on our own.
 Seek him out, and succeed.

 This essay on irezumi was written by Carl Hallowell, a highly experienced horishi who tattoos under the honorific title “Horisho”.
-Please use the contact form to message him today to begin your journey into irezumi.
+If you are looking for a Japanese inspired tattoo artist, please use the contact form to message Carl today to begin your journey into irezumi.